JVT038/MetaTube/README.md

 :heavy_check_mark: Store the information about downloaded releases in the database, to edit the downloaded metadata or the file itself later after the download <br />
 :heavy_check_mark: Dark mode is available <br />
 :heavy_check_mark: Docker is [supported](#whale-using-docker)

+I'm currently not planning on adding any new features; I'll only fix any bugs, but if you have a nice feature, feel free to create an issue, and I'll decide whether I'll actually do it.

 ## :rocket: Technologies ##